 A museum courtyard wedding surrounded by art #Wedding Porn#california#converse#couples of color#DIY#diy dress#museum#sacramento Updated Oct 12 2015 (Posted Oct 2 2012) Catherine Clark bijouxandbits Annie and Ben decided to get married at the gorgeous Crocker Art Museum in Sacramento.
 Annie is a designer and pulled in all of her skills to create the top of her dress, her veil, and most of the decor.
 Some of the DIY details included handmade bird houses, straw flags, yarn poof balls (like these!), and rock candy.
 Love Story Pictures captured the day and let us in on all of the details.
 The pair poses in front of a very large and dreamy painting at the museum.
 Related Post The author of "Mario Kart Love Song" gets hitched Karen and Sam's wedding took place at Preservation Park in downtown Oakland, California -- and it turns out this park is the perfect backdrop for...
 Read more The ceremony was held in the museum's courtyard.
 Yummy-looking macarons from Chantal Guillon For the rest of the story, head over to the blog post at Love Story Pictures.
-Check out the vendors: Photography: Love Story Pictures Caterer: The Supper Club Photo Booth Equipment: Sound Image Entertainment Venue: Crocker Art Museum Macaroons: Chantal Guillon Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Cecilie & Robert's history geeks medieval wedding NEXT Chicago's Emilia Jane Photography is PERFECT for your small wedding Show/Hide comments [ 4 ] Sacramento, represent!
+Check out the vendors: Photography: Love Story Pictures Caterer: The Supper Club Photo Booth Equipment: Sound Image Entertainment Venue: Crocker Art Museum Macaroons: Chantal Guillon Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Cecilie & Robert's history geeks medieval wedding NEXT Chicago's Emilia Jane Photography is PERFECT for your small wedding Show/Hide comments [ 4 ] Sacramento, represent!
 The Crocker Art Museum is beautiful and so is this wedding!!
 Reply What a beautiful wedding! love all of the small details, especially the groom's mens' shoes and the macarons!
 Yummmm Reply the bride dress is just stunning!
 Reply Gunther's!!!
 Yesss!
 I was just talking about their chocolate covered cheesecake on a stick with a friend the other day.
 From a fellow Sacramentan: great job, guys.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.